andamira/devela/src/_doc/features.md

 ## Features

 Features are grouped in the following categories:
-- *Miscellaneous*
+- *Development*
 - *Environment*
-- *Platform*
-- *Modules*
+- *Module*
 - *Safety*
 - *Nightly*
 - *Capability*
-- *Dependencies*
+- *Dependency*

-Only the `_default` capabilities are enabled by default.
+There are no features enabled by default.

-Features from different categories are designed to be mostly independent from each other, and composable, except from the miscellaneous features.
+Features from different categories are designed to be mostly independent from each other, and composable.

-### Miscellaneous features
+### Development features

-In this category there are features with varied purposes mostly for internal use.
+Intended for development and internal purposes, like debugging and maintenance.

 - `__dbg`: for debugging purposes, shows enabled features and reflection flags.
 - `__no_test`: allows excluding examples from being tested.